ShutaoChen97/IIDL-PepPI/README.md

 cd IIDL-PepPI-master
 ```

-Finally, config the defalut paths of the above tools
-and databases in `config.yaml`.
-You can change the paths of the tools and databases by configuring `config.yaml` as you need.
+**Finally, configure the Defalut path of the above tool and the database in `config.yaml`.
+You can change the path of the tool and database by configuring `config.yaml` as needed.**

 # 2 Usage